connorslade/afire/examples/README.md

 Add a rate limit to your server with some built in middleware.

-## 13 - Path Prams
+## 13 - Path params

-Use Path Prams to send data through a route path.
+Use Path params to send data through a route path.

 ## To add